-As a result of reviewing likely financial impact of key risks on reserves, a reserves range of £14m to £21m is assessed as striking an appropriate balance between the need to spend income when received and maintaining operational integrity.
+As a result of reviewing likely financial impact of key risks on reserves a reserves range of £14mm to £21mm is assessed as striking an appropriate balance between the need to spend income when received and maintaining operational integrity.

-It is planned to maintain fixed asset investments around current levels (£7m) with other reserves held in cash to provide strong liquidity in the reserve holdings.
+It is planned to maintain fixed asset investments around current levels (£8mm) with other reserves held in cash to provide strong liquidity in the reserve holdings, rather than additional cash being applied to the long term investment portfolio.
 The fixed asset investments will be made up primarily of the investment portfolio held with UBS.